College Council

 • Mid-level Management, one representative: Jacyln Kessler

-• Classified Senate, one representative: Denise Allen
+• Classified Senate, one representative: Katy Lajoie

 • Director, Eastern Sierra College Center: Kim Blackwell